HungryHowies/Zitadel-with-Zabbix-JIT/README.md

 # Zabbix Setup

-Copy the certificate and place it in a file called idp.crt in zabbix-server directory /etc/zabbix/web/.
+Copy the certificate from Zitadel and place it in a file called idp.crt in zabbix-server directory /etc/zabbix/web/.

 Add the following  in idp.crt file.